Facing Aggravated Assault Charges? Our Defense Attorneys Can Help

 An aggravated assault charge can be very stressful for your family.
 If you are the primary income provider and you have to spend time in jail, it can hurt them financially as well as emotionally.

 When your employer finds out you were arrested for a violent crime, it can also have a damaging impact on your employment.
 You may even lose your job.
 Even if you avoid jail time, a conviction ends you having a criminal record that will negatively affect your ability to get a good job, join the military, obtain certain professional licenses, or be admitted to graduate school.

-How to Defend Against Aggravated Assault Charges?
+How to Defend Against Aggravated Assault Charges in Pennsylvania?

 These cases are aggressively pursued by police and prosecutors.
 They will want to secure convictions quickly, so your best option is to avoid making a statement and contact a defense lawyer as soon as possible.

 Aggravated assault charges are very fact-specific and a lot depends on the circumstances involved.
 If your attorney can sufficiently argue that you did not, in fact, use a weapon or intentionally cause the person’s injury, you may see the charges reduced or even dismissed.
 In some cases, you may also present evidence that you were acting in self-defense.